ffund/intro-ml-tss21/slides/8-convolutional.md

 * Example: For CIFAR-10 (32x32x3), a 5x5 filter will have weights to a (5x5x3) region in input volume.

-* Parameter dimensions: 75 weights and 1 bias.
+* Parameter dimensions: 75 weights and 1 bias. (much smaller!)

 ### Size of output volume